MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

     > [!TIP]
     >  If a field in one of the tables does not have a corresponding field in the other table, we can use a constant value.

-3. After we publish the extension, we can update the mappings by opening the **CDS Connection Setup** page in [!INCLUDE[prodshort](includes/prodshort.md)] and choosing **Use Default Synchronization Setup**.  <!--It's probably just me, but this sounds a bit suspicious.
-The default setup won't know about their table and field mappings.
-Won't it overwrite them?-->
+3. After we publish the extension, we can update the default mappings to include our new integration table mapping by opening the **CDS Connection Setup** page in [!INCLUDE[prodshort](includes/prodshort.md)] and choosing **Use Default Synchronization Setup**.

 Users can now manually synchronize employee records in [!INCLUDE[prodshort](includes/prodshort.md)] with Worker entity records in CDS from the [!INCLUDE[prodshort](includes/prodshort.md)] client.